 Hi there!
 Please welcome guest writer (and Steamy Kitchen intern) Jess from Jess’s Many Mini Adventures in Food and Farming.
 She’s an amazing, passionate gal who loves food as much as I do.
-She’s here to share her family recipe for Hainanese Chicken Rice.
+She’s here to share her family’s Hainanese Chicken Rice Recipe.

 Jess here, Steamy Kitchen’s new intern.
 That’s me chewing on a mango in my tiny kitchen preparing for a meal at Synergy Farm (a farm on an island!) where I intern at.
 I’m actually in my kitchen right now on my lunch break, looking out at the barn and the carrots in the north garden, munching on a quesadilla with beet greens and feeling amazed all over again at how I ended up here, on a farm, writing to all of you wonderful readers!